-At the time of preparation of this 2021 Annual Report, no communications from the MECP relative to the Griffith Waste Disposal Site were understood to have been received by the Township.
+At the time of preparation of this 2022 Annual Report, no communications from the MECP relative to the Griffith Waste Disposal Site were received by the Township.

-Greenview was retained by the Township to complete the 2021 environmental monitoring and reporting program at the Griffith Waste Disposal Site, in accordance with Condition 19 of the ECA (A412203).
+Greenview was retained by the Township to complete the 2022 environmental monitoring and reporting program at the Griffith Waste Disposal Site, in accordance with Condition 19 of the ECA (A412203).